tomography/tomoscan/docs/source/tomoScanApp.rst

     - Filter type for streaming reconstruction, 'Parzen', 'Shepp-logan', 'Ramp', 'Butterworth'
   * - $(P)$(R)StreamOrthoX
     - longout
-    - Selected ortho slice in the X direction for streaming reconstruction
+    - Ortho slice in the X direction for streaming reconstruction
   * - $(P)$(R)StreamOrthoY
     - longout
-    - Selected ortho slice in the Y direction for streaming reconstruction
+    - Ortho slice in the Y direction for streaming reconstruction
   * - $(P)$(R)StreamOrthoZ
     - longout
-    - Selected ortho slice in the Z direction for streaming reconstruction
+    - Ortho slice in the Z direction for streaming reconstruction